alfredbaudisch/BooleanLogicGame/README.md

 # BooleanLogicGame
-A small game made in Godot to teach and visualize boolean values programming logic
+A small game made in Godot to teach and to help visualize boolean values in programming logic.

 ![](./example.jpg)